sitamgithub-MSIT/nextjs-huggingface/README.md

 # NextJS-Hugging Face

 This Next.js project makes use of Hugging Face [inference providers](https://huggingface.co/docs/inference-providers/en/index) in OpenAI-compatible mode to access various [multimodal models](https://huggingface.co/models?inference_provider=all&pipeline_tag=image-text-to-text).
-It serves as a simple example of how to utilize these inference providers alongside the [Vercel AI SDK](https://sdk.vercel.ai/) to create a multimodal chatbot that interacts with users through text and images.
+It serves as a simple example of utilizing these inference providers alongside the [Vercel AI SDK](https://sdk.vercel.ai/) to create a multimodal chatbot that interacts with users through text and images.
 The project is designed to be easy to set up and run locally, making it a great starting point for developers looking to explore the capabilities of Hugging Face models in a Next.js environment.

 Below is a screenshot of the application in action: